Food-X-Technologies/puff-example/README.md

 The name is the prefix used in the file generation, it does not end up inside the template.

 ## Default
 Values that are set in all templates through all environments and services, this is defined at the top of the template along with the name.
-The can be overwritten in further definitions of the service or environment.
+The can be over-loaded in further definitions of the service or environment.

 ## Environments
-Our general approach is to have an environment map to an [Azure Subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription).
+Our approach is to have an environment map to an [Azure Subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription).
 We use subscriptions to ensure that we maintain appropriate security controls.
-Given that, we deploy into Dev/Test/Staging/Production Secondary/Production Primary in that sequence; to enure validity of every change we make.
+Given that, we deploy into Dev/Test/Staging/Production Secondary/Production Primary in that sequence; to enure validity of every change we make, for infrastructure and applications.

 ## Regions
-Region is important for us, as we deploy multiple regions per environment for active/active services; things like functions, we want to have workers running off of the service bus; across paired regions.
+Region is important for us, as we deploy multiple regions per environment for active/active services; things like functions, we want to have workers running off of the [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/); across paired regions.
 Region can be specified as region (singular); or regions with a list (as multiple).

 # Example
 Convert yaml into Azure ARM parameters templates (json).